 Tips?
 Pesos?
 Dollars?
 Euro?
 USD?
 What you should know before leaving to Cuba, a collection of things to know, about weather, airports, etc...
 Discover all our Cuba websites.

 All you need to know about the climate and weather forecast for the next days in all destinations of Cuba.
 An essential and quite popular tool!

 Please note that since the spring 2014, Cuba authority systematically stamps all passports when entering and leaving the country.
-Note that the departure tax remains unchanged at 25 CUC per person (in cash only).
-As of May 1, 2015, the Cuban Departure Tax may be included in the price of your trip.
-This is the case for all Canadian tour operators and travel agencies who now include the departure tax in their price when selling packages and flight to Cuba.
+And also: as of May 1, 2015, the Cuban Departure Tax is no longer paid at destination.
+It should now be included in the price of your trip when buying a flight-only or package to Cuba.

 Lily and I are owners of cayoguillermocuba.net domain name and many other websites.
 Visit our main site to discover all our our travel related websites under the banner destilino.com.
 All our websites are dedicated to the wonderful world of travel.
 It is a passion for us to travel and to share what we have been fortunate to visit!